Medically reviewed by Drugs.com. Last updated on Mar 11, 2020.

 - Viral, bacterial, fungal or parasitic infections

-- Trauma or puncture wound near the heart
+- Trauma or puncture wound near the heart after open-heart surgery

 - Certain prescription drugs, including hydralazine, a medication for high blood pressure; isoniazid, a tuberculosis drug; and phenytoin (Dilantin, Phenytek, others), a medication for epileptic seizures

 Depending on how quickly pericardial effusion develops, the pericardium can stretch somewhat to accommodate the excess fluid.
-However, too much fluid causes the pericardium to put pressure on the heart, which keeps the chambers from filling completely.
+However, too much fluid causes the pericardium to put pressure on the heart, which prevents the chambers from filling completely.

 - Transthoracic echocardiogram.
 This test uses a sound-emitting device (transducer) that is placed on your chest over your heart.

 - Transesophageal echocardiogram.
 A tiny transducer on a tube is put down the part of your digestive tract that runs from your throat to your stomach (esophagus).
-Because the esophagus lies close to the heart, having the transducer placed there often provides a more-detailed image of the heart.
+Because the esophagus lies close to the heart, having the transducer placed there often provides a more detailed image of the heart.

-An electrocardiogram — also called an ECG or EKG — records electrical signals as they travel through your heart.
+An electrocardiogram, also called an ECG or EKG, records electrical signals as they travel through your heart.
 Your cardiologist can look for patterns that suggest tamponade.

 Other imaging technologies